-Policy COS 7-6: Require new development or significant remodels to install fireplaces, stoves, and/or heaters which meet current BAAQMD standards.
+Policy COS 7-6: Require new development or significant remodels to install fireplaces, stoves, and/or heaters which meet current BAAQMD standards and the standards established in Section 15.70 of the Sebastopol Municipal Code.

 Policy COS 7-7: Continue to require all construction projects and ground disturbing activities to implement BAAQMD dust control and abatement measures.